rocdat/Npu_Flux_reconstruction_Software/README.md

+# NOTE

+This repo is no longer maintained.
+All future commits will be pushed to the private repo.

 # NFS

 NFS is NPU Flux reconstruction Software.
 Based on GFR, NFS is developed to handle unstructured mesh with the Flux Reconstruction scheme for high order simulation of turbulence.
 GFR is originally from NASA.
 Its repo is https://github.com/nasa/GFR.